Javanosa/MiddleEarth-Tweaks/README.md

 ## Features:
 - Vertical Slabs (can be disabled)
+- Wool, Bark and Beam Slabs (can be disabled)
 - Bark Blocks (no new block id)
 - Customize Mountspeeds
 - Healthbar and Attribute Info